anders-s-olsen/PCMM/README.md

         ```bash
         pip install .
         ```
-    - For editable installation (allows for edits in the 'src' folder):
+    - For editable installation (allows for edits in the 'PCMM' folder):
         ```bash
         pip install -e .
         ```